Perak Stadium: Profile

-However, the issue was settled comprehensively and the light towers are upgraded to international football standard.
-On 7 May 2013, Perak FA defeated Negeri Sembilan FA 2–1 in a Malaysian Super League match in the first sporting event after the stadium flood lights upgrading.
+The Perak Stadium underwent upgrades in preparation for the 2017 Malaysian Games, which included the replacement of running tracks, the installation of new spectator seats, and improved lighting.
+The project was estimated to cost between RM15 million and RM20 million.

+In 2023, the Perak Stadium's floodlights were stolen twice.

+2024 Upgrade

+In 2024, it was announced that the stadium would undergo repairs to upgrade the drainage system and the turf.
+The initial timeline for the project scheduled work to begin in November 2024, with an expected duration of four to five months.
+However, a subsequent announcement in October revised the estimated completion date to June 2025.

+A further update in March 2025 indicated another delay, shifting the completion timeline to August 2025.

 Usage

 Today, the stadium is not regularly used for events other than football.
 Events such as military band competitions and school sports days are held at the Perak Stadium sporadically.

 The Perak FA, which plays its football in the Malaysian Super League, considers Perak Stadium to be its homeground and their matches are the only times when the stadium experiences capacity crowds.

 It is a preferred venue for football final matches when the teams involved do not originate near the Klang Valley area such as the Malaysia FA Cup final matches for 1997 (Selangor FA vs. Penang FA) and 2003 (Negeri Sembilan FA vs. Perlis FA).
 Some parties have criticised the Football Association of Malaysia for failing to move the finals of 2006 Malaysian FA Cup (Pahang FA vs. Perlis FA) to this stadium, where attendance levels were likely to be higher than the one eventually experienced at Bukit Jalil.

 The stadium also held numerous final matches or championship for FAM Cup, Piala Emas Raja-Raja, Agong Cup, Burnley Cup and Bardhan Cup.